Code-Institute-Submissions/opening-lines/README.md

 ## Deployment

+????????

 ## License information

-Open sources, and the opening lines are too short to be copyright.
+Open source, and the opening lines are too short to be copyright.